nicarq/sovereign-sdk/module-system/README.md

 At this stage, it's also very important to note that the state values are external to the module.
 This struct definition defines the
 _shape_ of the values that will be stored, but the values themselves don't live inside the module struct.
 In other words, a module doesn't secretly have a reference to some underlying database.
-Instead a module defines the _logic_ used to access state values, and the values themselves live in a special struct called a `WorkingSet`.
+Instead a module defines the _logic_ used to access state values, and the values themselves live in an external struct whiich implements the `StateReader` and/or `StateWriter` traits.

 This has several consequences.
 First, it means that modules are always cheap to clone.
 Second it means that calling `my_module.clone()` always yields the same result as calling `MyModule::new()`.
-Finally, it means that every method of the module which reads or modifies state needs to take a `WorkingSet` as an argument.
+Finally, it means that every method of the module which reads or modifies state needs to take its state as an argument.

 ### Gas configuration